dave-thompson/qmk-modules/lumberjack/README.md

 ## Pretty Key Log for Easier Debugging

-Sometimes, your keyboard doesn't do what you expect, and figuring out **why on earth not** can be tricky.
+Your keyboard doesn't always do what you expect.
+Working out **why not** can be tricky.

-[Lumberjack](https://github.com/dave-thompson/qmk-modules/lumberjack) logs every key press to the console, with deltas and hold times, so you can see what's going on.
+[Lumberjack](https://github.com/dave-thompson/qmk-modules/lumberjack) logs every key press to the console, with deltas and hold times, letting you see **exactly** which keys you pressed and when, so you can figure out what's going on.

 ## Overview